C. S. Lee

-Personal life
+Early life

 Lee was born in Cheongju, South Korea.
-Film became his passion in high school while playing football at Hudson's Bay High School in Vancouver, Washington.
+Acting became one of his two passions at Hudson's Bay High School in Vancouver, Washington, along with playing football where he was a running back and quarterback.
 He attended Cornish College of the Arts on an acting scholarship and graduated with a Bachelor of Fine Arts degree.
 He graduated from the Yale School of Drama with a Master of Fine Arts degree.
 Lee started his career in New York City acting with various theater companies, regional theater, as well as performing in television and film.

-He is married to Lara Cho.

 Career

-Lee was best known for the Showtime drama series Dexter, playing the role of Vince Masuka, a forensic scientist known for his raunchy sense of humor and love of women.
+Lee is best known for the Showtime drama series Dexter, playing the role of Vince Masuka, a forensic scientist known for his raunchy sense of humor and love of women.

 Lee plays Dr. Ba on the HBO drama series The Sopranos.
 He plays a doctor in the 2009 film The Unborn.
 Lee has also appeared as Harry Tang, Chuck's officious co-worker, in the NBC comedy-spy series Chuck and as a deputy in an episode of Monk, "Mr. Monk Is on the Run (Part One)".
 He can also be seen as the office worker holding the boombox in the award-winning Nextel commercial, "Nextel Dance Party".
 In the CBS series The Unit, Lee plays a small part as a South Korean submariner in episode 13 of the second season.

-He also provides the voice of Jin Jae-Hoon and Illuminati Pyramidion in the video game The Secret World.
+He also provides the voice of Jin Jae-hoon and Illuminati Pyramidion in the video game The Secret World.

+Lee appeared in season six of Cobra Kai in the role of Master Kim Sun-yung.

+Personal life

+Lee married Lara Cho in 2009.
+He has 3 children.